 Benefit utilization.

+Account transfers.

+Future deposits.

 Other behavior assumptions if relevant to the risks in the product.

 Sensitivity testing of assumptions is required and shall be more complex than, for example, base lapse assumption plus or minus X% across all contracts.
 A more appropriate sensitivity test in this example might be to devise parameters in a dynamic lapse formula to reflect more out-of-the-money contracts lapsing and/or more holders of in-the-money contracts persisting and eventually using the guarantee.
 The company should apply more caution in setting assumptions for behaviors where testing suggests that stochastic modeling results are sensitive to small changes in such assumptions.
 For such sensitive behaviors, the company shall use higher margins when the underlying experience is less than fully relevant and credible.

 The company shall examine the results of sensitivity testing to understand the materiality of prudent estimate assumptions on the modeled reserve.
 The company shall update the sensitivity tests periodically as appropriate, considering the materiality of the results of the tests.
-The company may update the tests less frequently when the tests show less sensitivity of the modeled reserve to changes in the assumptions being tested or the experience is not changing rapidly.
+The company may update the tests less frequently (but no less than every 3 years) when the tests show less sensitivity of the modeled reserve to changes in the assumptions being tested or the experience is not changing rapidly.
 Providing there is no material impact on the results of the sensitivity testing, the company may perform sensitivity testing:

 Using samples of the contracts in force rather than performing the entire valuation for each alternative assumption set.